Real-Time Customer Profile UI guide

 The identity value that you want to filter by is highlighted.

 Once a value has been entered, select View and a single profile matching the value is returned.
-Select the Profile ID to view the profile details.
+Select the Profile ID to view a profile.

 The profile that matches the identity value is highlighted.